alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## Blades in the Dark
 A [scoundrel RPG of industrial-fantasy heists](https://evilhat.com/product/blades-in-the-dark/).
 You play a crew of thieves, assassins, or smugglers in Doskvol — a haunted city of electro-plasm lamps, ghost-fogged canals, and feuding noble houses — building a criminal empire one score at a time.
 Fast, narrative-forward, and the engine behind a whole genre of modern indie games.
 Steampunk meets *Peaky Blinders* meets *Thief: The Dark Project*.

-## More Pathfinder 2e — Stolen Fate
-A high-level continuation of our PF2e experience.
-[Stolen Fate](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/stolen-fate/) is an 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
-Globe-trotting, epic-tier combat, and themes of fate vs. free will.

 ## Dragonbane: Trudvang
 A Norse and Celtic-inspired dark fantasy setting using the [Dragonbane](https://freeleaguepublishing.com/games/dragonbane/) rules (coming in 2026) — [Free League has announced](https://www.enworld.org/threads/free-league-announces-dragonbane-trudvang.715854/) a four-volume set including a world book, a book of heroes, Jorgi's Bestiary, and a four-part epic campaign called *The Black Sun*.
 Trudvang is a world of shadowed woods, fathomless mists, wrathful gods, and unsung heroes.
 Dragonbane itself is a really good rules engine: no classes, skill-based, armor as damage reduction, and quick resolution mechanics.